MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/single-server-wizard/da-basic-plan-s1-infrastructure.md

 ### <a name="ConfigFirewalls"></a>Plan firewall requirements
 If the DirectAccess server is behind an edge firewall, the following exceptions will be required for DirectAccess traffic when the DirectAccess server is on the IPv4 Internet:

--   6to4 traffic???IP Protocol 41 inbound and outbound.
+-   6to4 traffic - IP Protocol 41 inbound and outbound.

--   IP\-HTTPS???Transmission Control Protocol \(TCP\) destination port 443, and TCP source port 443 outbound.
+-   IP\-HTTPS-Transmission Control Protocol \(TCP\) destination port 443, and TCP source port 443 outbound.

 -   If you are deploying DirectAccess with a single network adapter, and installing the network location server on the DirectAccess server, TCP port 62000 should also be exempted.